-For the second year running, I had the pleasure of being chief photographer at Advertising Week’s Asia event in Tokyo.
+For three years, I’ve had the pleasure of being chief photographer at Advertising Week’s Asia event in Tokyo.
 A busy four days, but always great fun.

 Event photography is hard work but its always interesting (I can listen to the speeches whilst I shoot) and it’s a lot of fun.
 To some people, photographing countless speeches can get a bit mundane.
 I prefer to see it as treating each person’s ten minutes on stage as the only ten minutes they may ever get on a stage.
 I have to capture them, the essence of their performance, the audience reaction…. all the while thinking about making stimulating compositions and capturing the event branding.

 Each event has its challenges.
 Advertising Week Asia is a very busy four days, spread across two floors of a massive venue.
 In 2016, I photographed the event solo.
 That was tough.
 Speeches starting at the same time as each other, with a long walk in between venues.
 It all got done but each day I was averaging about 25,000 steps in distance.

 In 2017 year I had a second shooter, french photojournalist Nicolas Datiche.
 As usual, I also had an on-site editor who was editing, post-processing and uploading finished shots to the event website.
 Last year it was Sean Brecht, this year Max Wohllraab.